 Governor Cuomo Announces More Than $40 Million to Upgrade Local Wastewater Systems

-Governor Cuomo announced the New York State Environmental Facilities Corporation Board of Directors approved more than $40 million in grants and interest-free and low-cost loans to support vital wastewater infrastructure projects across New York State.
-Grants and interest-free and low-cost loans provide taxpayer savings for Long Island, North Country and mid-Hudson communities.
+Governor Andrew M. Cuomo today announced the New York State Environmental Facilities Corporation Board of Directors approved more than $40 million in grants and interest-free and low-cost loans to support vital wastewater infrastructure projects across New York State.
+"This funding will support local wastewater infrastructure projects that protect the environment, create jobs and bolster resiliency in communities across New York," Governor Cuomo said.

 Add your comments below